zhanxw/anno/README.md

 code or by downloading the pre-compiled binary file), you will find the executable file under executable/anno.

-Here is the TabAnno help page by invoking `anno` without any command line
+Here is the anno help page by invoking anno without any command line
 arguments:

      some_linux_host > executable/anno